hoist/api.hoi.io/docs/events.md

 ## Retrieve Event Stream [GET]

 Retrieves a stream of events and sets up a stream token.
-* Subsequent requests with the same token will return events since the last poll using that token, so it can be used to create a full stream.

 * Initial requests can leave off the token and one will be generated for you.
+\

+* Subsequent requests with the token will return events since the token was created, a new token will be generated to continue the stream for future requests.

-* The token value will remain valid for 10 minutes after the last poll using the token.
+* The token value will remain valid for 10 minutes after the token is created.

 eg.